Future plc

-Future plc is a British publishing company.
-It was started in 1985 by Chris Anderson.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+Future plc is a British publishing company founded in 1985 by Chris Anderson.
+It is listed on the London Stock Exchange.

 History

 1985–2012

 The company was founded by Chris Anderson as Future Publishing in Somerton, Somerset, England, with the sole magazine Amstrad Action in 1985.
 An early innovation was the inclusion of free software on magazine covers.
 It acquired GP Publications and established what would become Future US in 1994.

 Anderson sold the company to Pearson plc for £52.7m in 1994, but bought it back in 1998, for £142 million.
 The company was floated on the London Stock Exchange in 1999.
 Anderson left the company in 2001.

 In 2004, the company was accused of corruption when it published positive reviews for the video game Driver 3 in two of its owned magazines, Xbox World and PSM2.

-2012–2015
+2012–2017

 Future published the official magazines for the consoles of all three major games console manufacturers (Microsoft, Nintendo, and Sony); however PlayStation: The Official Magazine ceased publishing in November 2012, and Official Nintendo Magazine ceased publishing in October 2014.

 The chief executive and finance director both resigned at short notice after a profit warning in October 2011.
 It was noted that a re-structuring would be necessary as the company moved to a digital model.

 Future announced it would cut 55 jobs from its UK operation as part of a restructuring to adapt "more effectively to the company's rapid transition to a primarily digital business model."
 The company announced in March 2014 that it would close all of its U.S.-based print publications and shift U.S. print support functions such as consumer marketing, production and editorial leadership for Future's international print brands to the UK.
 Later in 2014, Future sold its sport and craft titles to Immediate Media, and its auto titles to Kelsey Media.

 In April 2014, Zillah Byng-Thorne (then finance director) was appointed chief executive to replace Mark Wood, who had been in the position since 2011.